Mehdi Hosseini (footballer)

-Mehdi Hosseini (مهدی حسینی; born 16 September 1993) is an Iranian professional footballer who plays as a central midfielder for Persian Gulf Pro League club Mes Rafsanjan.
+Mehdi Hosseini (مهدی حسینی; born 16 September 1993) is an Iranian professional footballer who plays as a central midfielder for Persian Gulf Pro League club Tractor.

 Club career

 Saba

 Hosseini promoted to Saba first team in summer 2013 by Mohammad Mayeli Kohan.
 He made 10 appearances until fixture 13 but suspend after that for 2 years due Doping issues.
 He joined Saba again in summer 2015.
 He played against Saipa on October 27, 2015 4 days after end of his suspension while he used a substitute for Saman Aghazamani.